story98763

 She's right.
 As much belonging as you may have felt, you hit a ceiling.
 You could have never truly ascended there.
 Not with those two, and their inane interpersonal drama.

-YN You know, I half-expected you to say something saccharine.
+YN You know, I half-expected you to say something else.

-YN Like, 'Maybe this is an opportunity to start over and make new friends!'
+YN Like, 'Maybe this is an opportunity to start over!'

 LD Hmm.
 Ha ha.